INITIAL ARRT CERTIFICATION AND REGISTRATION

 they attended school.

-Candidates becoming certified through the primary pathway may complete a
+Candidates becoming certified and registered through the primary pathway may complete a

 to determine their ethics eligibility prior to enrolling in or during their educational